-5pm in Daystar University, Athi River campus represents the end of a formal working day.
-Students have already left class and the bus can be seen chugging along, exiting the school.
-But, for a select number of students, 5pm represents a second birth, a new lease of life, a new day.
+5pm in Daystar University Athi River campus represents the end of a formal working day.
+Students have already left class and the bus can be seen chugging along exiting the school.
+But, for a select number of students, 5pm represents a second berth, a new lease of life, a new day.

 For the past few months, I have been making my way back to school at 5pm.
-My destination: the Bethel Barracks.
-I have been coming here to savor the beautiful game and, most importantly, to keep a close eye on one of Daystar’s roaring young talents: Bulbul Mangoa Ratemo.
+My destination:”The Bethel Barracks.”
+I have been coming here to savour the beautiful game and, most importantly, to keep a close eye on one of Daystar’s roaring young talents: Bulbul Mangoa Ratemo.

-“Most people don’t get it,” Bulbul tells me as we settle down into our seats at Chomazone – one of the local diners in the Kinani ward. ”Just because I choose to play football doesn’t mean I am daft.
+“Most people don’t get it,” Bulbul tells me as we settle into our seats at Choma Zone – one of the local diners in the Kinani ward. ”Just because I choose to play football doesn’t mean I am daft.
 On the contrary, it is because I express myself best with the ball on my feet that I kick it.”

-It is a Caribbean warm January night, Bul’ is dressed down in a plain black tee, camo shorts, flip flops and, something that’s quickly becoming a trademark of his, a beanie.
+It is a warm Caribbean January night, Bulbul is dressed down in a plain black tee, camo shorts, flip flops and, something that’s quickly becoming a trademark of his, beanie.

 The waiter arrives to take our order.

 Similar to most businesses here, Choma Zone is an iron sheet contraption; a kibanda.
-The kitchen is separated from the dining area by a cardboard wall with a small window partitioned on its side which serves as the counter.
-On top of each table lies two copies of the day’s paper, The People Daily, I find this to be chic and thoughtful.
+The kitchen is divided from the service area by a cardboard wall with a small window partition linking the two.
+On top of each table lies two copies of the day’s paper, People Daily.
+I find this to be chic and thoughtful.

 A dozen customers have filled all the plastic chairs placed alongside the four plastic tables, which are opposite and adjacent to each other.
 The room is filled with banter and hearty laughter.